-BOSTON – In the 28th annual playing of the Beanpot championship between Harvard baseball and Boston College, the game was suspended in the middle of the 5th inning due to inclement weather Wednesday night.
-The Crimson trailed, 3-2, when the game was delayed, and play will be resumed at a date to be determined
+BOSTON – In the 28th annual playing of the Beanpot championship between Harvard baseball and Boston College, Harvard baseball fell to Boston College in a rain-shortened Beanpot Championship, 3-2.
+Play was halted in the middle of the fifth inning on the soggy evening at Fenway Park.

 Harvard (13-19, 2-10 Ivy) took the early lead on Quinn Hoffman's first-career home run, as the freshman cleared the Green Monster to give the Crimson a 1-0 advantage.
 Hoffman extended his streak to 14-straight games with the blast and finished with a team-high two hits in the shortened contest.

 Boston College (12-22) answered in the bottom half of the first, scoring twice on four hits to claim the 2-1 advantage.
 A double from Michael Strem drove in the Eagles' first run, and a base knock from Mitch Bigras scored Strem.

 Junior starting pitcher Garrett Rupp regrouped in the second and retired all three batters he faced to keep Harvard within one.
 Rupp went two innings on the hill, allowing five hits while striking out one and walking none.

 Boston College added another run in the bottom of the fourth, as Jake Alu walked to begin the inning before stealing second and third.
 Alu then scored on a wild pitch to make it 3-1 in favor the Eagles.